gregr/ina/nscheme/lib/nscheme/README.md

     * rollback with generalization

+### Racket platform and integration

 * define ports, read, write
+  * include non-device (aka string/byte buffer) ports
+    * for when you want a port interface to string-like data
+  * prefer dealing with bytes/words, not strings

+* provide host system capabilities to a program via lambda
+  * (lambda (host) ... program ...)
+  * host object can be queried for (virtual) hardware capabilities
+    * spectrum of capability granting outcomes and other feedback:
+      * no-grant to full-unconditional-grant
+      * capability may or may not be recognized
+        * host recognizes device, but refuses to grant access
+        * host unable to grant because it doesn't understand what you want

+* example (virtual) devices
+  * timers
+  * network
+  * storage: typical filesystem vs. something else?
+  * speakers, mic, camera
+  * keyboard, mouse, other input devices
+  * display: terminal, canvas, html, gui widgets, etc.
+  * gui sub-windows/frames: multiplexed access to many of the above devices
+    * another level of virtualization

+* persistent images
+  * is full persistence worth it just for bootstrapping?
+  * serialize snapshots as racket programs that resume from the snapshot point
+    * or should this be in some other executable form? executable+data would be nice
+  * what processes/state does an image actually persist?
+    * all state and processes, except for real devices (or external virtual hardware)
+      * real devices can't persist; their drivers involve external processes
+    * internal virtual device states and driver processes can be persisted
+      * image restart begins with a (boot) process that hooks them up to real devices

+* evaluating expressions in a REPL subsumes many activities
+  * manipulate data, operate devices, launch and manage concurrent processes
+    * read in data, write out data (including taking image snapshots)
+  * start a sub-REPL in a new environment via (enter!)
+  * reboot into something that isn't the REPL: (exit!
+START-NEW-PROCESS)
+  * halt as a special case of rebooting: exit! with a terminating process

+* exammple text interfaces to try
+  * rudimentary REPL using stdin/stdout
+  * REPL with persistent state/history (less-style scrolling?)
+  * terminal hijacked by ncurses-style UI (with mouse support)

+* backend-racket platform integration
+  * runtime compilation with option for immediate execution
+    * foreign procedures (capabilities) for using Racket eval and namespaces
+      * minimize the surface area; ideally something like: (racket-eval racket-sexpr)
+  * ultimately, a platform should abstract away its native language for normal use
+    * publicly provide just eval, not racket-eval directly
+      * internally, it would compose the frontend with racket-eval

+### control extensions

+* implement tag-aware delimited continuation operators in base language
+  * e.g., reset/tag, shift/tag, abort/tag

+* syntax error checking that covers all corner cases and supports containment
+  * in eval.rkt, eval.scm, and even stage.scm (stage.rkt is probably going away)
+  * don't use base error procedure
+    * specialize error procedures by use: one for eval, one for stage
+    * implement with reset/tag and shift/tag so that errors are catchable

 * delimited control:
   * programs not making use of delimited control should incur no additional overhead